naveepr/Misc-info/bash-tips.md

 - !# shebang is used for the programs to know how to execute the script from bash.
 - tldr install for as alternative to man
 - !! last executed command
+- sort command sorts in ascending order, sort or sort -nk1,1
+- uniq prints the unique value maybe with a count using uniq -c
+- paste -sd --> paste many lines to a single line with delimiter,
+- bc -l - berkeley calculator to read arithmetic , echo "1+2" | bc -l
+- xargs converts the line output as args to function.